DWilliamZero/better-react-scaffold/README.md

 Just add your endpoints and you're ready to go!

 ### Routes and Authenticated Routes
-Sign-up, Sign-in, Sign-Out, and Dashboard are setup and ready for you to modify.
+Sign-Up, Sign-In, Sign-Out, and Dashboard are setup and ready for you to modify.
 (Dashboard is a protected route.)

 ### File Structure
 React does not have a specified file structure convention, so I've set it up in a common and intuitive manner.  (note: what most people call the "screens" directory, I call "pages".
 I like to call things what they are.)